CulDeVu/culdevu.github.io/thought/2025-01-11-lisp-machine-3.md

 I wrote another simulator.
 This will be the 4th one, by my count.
 Unlike the others, this one is designed to run on an Arduino.

-The idea is this: I would write a simulator of the lisp machine on my Arduino, at the level of busses and logical components.
-I would expose the major busses on the IO pins, and gradually replace parts of the simulation with real circuit boards on those busses.
+The idea is this: I write a simulator of the lisp machine on my Arduino, at the level of busses and logical components.
+I expose the major busses on the IO pins, and gradually replace parts of the simulation with real circuit boards on those busses.
 Output (at least at the beginning) is done through an LCD screen.

 Some changes had to happen: